lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 In all other life cycle states, the status register reads back all-zero, and the control register value will be tied to 0 before forwarding it to the OTP macro.

 Similarly to the [Life Cycle Request Interface]({{< relref "#life-cycle-request-interface" >}}), the hardware mutex must be claimed in order to access these registers.
+Note that these registers read back all-zero if the mutex is not claimed.

 ### TAP Construction and Isolation